ReDim [Preserve] name([dimensions])

 ReDim Preserve X(10, 10, 15)

-Caution: If you make an array smaller than it was originally, data in the eliminated elements is lost.
+Caution: If you make an array smaller than it was originally, then data in the eliminated elements is lost.

 When variables are initialized, a numeric variable is initialized to 0 and a string variable is initialized to a empty string ("").
 A variable that refers to an object must be assigned an existing object using the Set statement before it can be used.
 Until it is assigned an object, the declared object variable has the special value Nothing.